-■ Absence - not attending for work when contractually required to do so.

-- Authorised Absence absence authorised by line management prior to or after its occurrence and can be paid or unpaid. - Unauthorised Absence absence not authorised by line management prior to or after its occurrence and is always unpaid. - Self-certificated Sickness employees are required to complete a Self - Certification Form for the first seven days' of any sickness absence.
+- Absence not attending for work when contractually required to do so. - Authorised Absence- absence authorised by line management prior to or after its occurrence and can be paid or unpaid. - Unauthorised Absence absence not authorised by line management prior to or after its occurrence and is always unpaid. - Self-certificated Sickness employees are required to complete a Self Certification Form for the first seven days' of any sickness absence.
 This form is sent to HR via the employee's line manager.
-(Saturdays and Sundays are included if both the Friday and Monday are recorded as sickness absence). - Medically Certificated Sickness sickness absence of more than 7 consecutive days and must be supported by a doctor's medical certificate. - Frequent Short-Term Absence absences that are normally sporadic and attributable to minor ailments.
+(Saturdays and Sundays are included if both the Friday and Monday are recorded as sickness absence). - Medically Certificated Sickness sickness absence of more than 7 consecutive days must be supported by a doctor's medical certificate. - Frequent Short-Term Absence absences that are normally sporadic and attributable to minor ailments.
 Often the employee will only be absent for a maximum of a week, but more often for single days. - Long Term Absence where an employee has been, or is expected to be, continuously absent for four weeks or more.

-4 CONFIDENTIALTY
+4. CONFIDENTIALTY

 - 4.1 Medical information is confidential.
 This does not mean that employees have the right to withhold information about their medical condition.
-However it does mean that the Councils recognise that some employees may be reluctant to divulge sensitive or personal information and therefore the absence procedures allow employees some discretion over who, within management, they may speak to about ill health problems.
-Whoever receives such information must respect confidentiality. - 4.2 Any breach of confidentiality will be regarded as serious and could lead to disciplinary action.
+However it does mean that the Council recognise that some employees may be reluctant to divulge sensitive or personal information and therefore the absence procedures allow employees some discretion over who, within management, they may speak to about ill health problems.
+Whoever receives such information must respect confidentiality. - 4.2 Any information you provide to us about your health will be processed lawfully and in accordance with our Data Protection Policy.
+We recognise that such data is sensitive and will handle it in a confidential manner. - 4.3 Any breach of confidentiality will be regarded as serious and could lead to disciplinary action.

-5. NOTIFICATION OF ABSENCE - Day one
+5. NOTIFICATION OF ABSENCE - Day One